tlp19/CircuitSimulator-returnSuccess/README.md

+# Introduction

-# returnSuccess // ELEC40006 Project
+returnSuccess // ELEC40006 Project

+# Pre-requisites

+Boost 1.71.0 was used to write the Matrix library that we use.
+Therefore, it is required in order to compile our simulator.
+The rest of the files were written using standard C++ libraries on Ubuntu and compiled using GCC 7.5.0

+# Project files

 Libraries and other external files:
   - Matrix library [matrix_library/] - by hbtalha [https://github.com/hbtalha/Matrix-Library]